 Face to face learning

-Biggest benefits: The biggest opportunity that face to face training presents is the ability to discuss, collaborate, practice and role play, all ‘live’ and with guidance from a facilitator on hand.
-Being part of a group and held accountable are powerful learning tools, and these opportunities to apply learning are a good reason to bring employees together at the same time.
+Face to face training methods offer the ability to discuss, collaborate, practice and role play, all ‘live’ and with guidance from a facilitator on hand.
+Being part of a group and being held accountable are powerful learning tools.

 Best practice blended learning

-Take a look at the three examples below to see how some common training topics can be turned into blended learning programmes with digital learning at the heart of them.
+Take a look at the three examples below to see how some common online training topics can be turned into digital blended learning programs.
+The examples show how blended learning online can incorporate face to face elements and seamlessly translate these into a digital space.
 They’re all designed to make a real-life impact and help learners achieve tangible goals.
 At Elucidat, we call this People-Centred Elearning.